About the Cathedral

 Bishop Moore preaches a headline-making Easter sermon in which he challenges corporations to keep their operations in New York rather than join others who have fled to other states, thus worsening the city’s fiscal crisis.

-Dean Morton announces plans to revive construction of the Cathedral.
+Dean Morton announces plans to revive construction of the Cathedral, halted in 1941.
 Local youth are recruited as apprentice stonecutters for the Cathedral stoneyard.

 The Cathedral establishes a soup kitchen and overnight shelter.